trimble-oss/contribute/README.md

 ```

-[^1]: You can use a personal GitHub account or create a work specific one, it's up to you.
-Trimble SSO will work with either.
+[^1]: ~~You can use a personal GitHub account or create a work specific one, it's up to you.
+Trimble SSO will work with either.~~ **Update**: It is now recommended that you create a Trimble specific GitHub account rather than using an existing personal GitHub username.
+This is particularly important if you want to use GitHub Copilot as using a personal GitHub account risks combining personal data and business data.